Opera Cake

 Coffee syrup:

 • Cointreau liquor.
-I use orange-flavored liquor for this syrup.
+I used an orange-flavored liquor for this syrup.
 Rum and brandy would work well too.
-If you want to make this alcohol-free, just omit it.
+Feel free to omit this to make it alcohol-free.

 Chocolate ganache:

 • Chocolate.
-Use semi-sweet chocolate to balance out the sweetness of the cake layers.
+I used semi-sweet chocolate to balance out the sweetness of the cake layers.

 Chocolate glaze: